GregorR/ggt/API.md

 ```

 Note that `ex` is a local variable, which means it will be lost if the green
 thread yields.
-Make sure to save it to local variable in `l->` if you need to
+Make sure to save it to a local variable in `GGT_L` if you need
-keep it.
+to keep it.

 A `GGT_CATCH` block actually acts as both `catch` and `finally`.
 That is, the
 catch block will be run when the function returns *even if there was no throw*.